pingcap/docs-cn/identify-slow-queries.md

 * `Plan`: The execution plan of the statement.
 Use the `select tidb_decode_plan('xxx...')` statement to parse the specific execution plan.
 * `Prepared`: Whether this statement is a `Prepare` or `Execute` request or not.
 * `Plan_from_cache`: Whether this statement hits the execution plan cache.
+* `Rewrite_time`: The time consumed for rewriting the query of this statement.
+* `Preproc_subqueries`: The number of subqueries (in the statement) that are executed in advance.
+For example, the `where id in (select if from t)` subquery might be executed in advance.
+* `Preproc_subqueries_time`: The time consumed for executing the subquery of this statement in advance.
+* `Exec_retry_count`: The retry times of this statement.
+This field is usually for pessimistic transactions in which the statement is retried when the lock is failed.
+* `Exec_retry_time`: The execution retry duration of this statement.
+For example, if a statement has been executed three times in total (failed for the first two times), `Exec_retry_time` means the total duration of the first two executions.
+The duration of the last execution is `Query_time` minus `Exec_retry_time`.

 The following fields are related to transaction execution: